 Therefore we have two types of Lyme-infected patients presenting in our East Valley Naturopathic Doctors Clinic.
 Lyme can cause acute symptoms, as can many other infectious agents such as bacteria, virus, parasites, and fungi or yeast.
 These patients present with new-onset symptoms within days, weeks, and perhaps a few months of exposure to Lyme disease.
-The other group of patients we see have been infected sometime in the past.
+The other group of patients we most often see have been infected sometime in the past.
 They may have had some degree of acute symptoms, but they were not sufficient to seek medical help or were misdiagnosed as a mild respiratory infection or Influenza virus.
 More than 50% of Lyme patients do not recall seeing a bulls-eye rash distinct to acute infections.
-What can complicate this picture, even more, is that an old infection might have lain dormant for decades only to be awakened or intensified by a new exposure to a viral or bacterial infection.
+What can complicate this picture, even more, is that an old infection might have lain dormant for decades, only to be awakened or intensified by a new exposure to mold, viral or bacterial infection.

 Historically and currently the treatment of Lyme disease has required the use of antibiotics.
 The type, dosing schedule, and duration of antibiotics are dependent on the length and type of symptoms present as well as the co-infections, whether from a new or previous exposure.
 The use of antibiotics produces its own side effects, such as yeast overgrowth, that is part of the underlying problem, and need to be treated and minimized while on long-term antibiotic therapy.
 Effective Lyme treatment requires effective co-treatment of yeast and candida species overgrowth.

 The diagnostic workup of chronic Lyme and other infectious agents requires reviewing every functioning system in the body including the immune, endocrine, and the neurotransmitter or stress response systems.
-With good evaluation and treatment protocols, we can eradicate Lyme and other infectious agents, restore optimal functioning of energy and stress response, improve mood, and calm pain pathways, leading toward a full recovery.
+With good evaluation and treatment protocols, we can eradicate Lyme and other infectious agents, restore optimal functioning of energy and stress response, improve mood, and calm pain pathways, all leading toward a full recovery.